Retr0Sys/Retr0Sys/README.md

 ## 🌟 About Me

-I'm passionate about technology, innovation, and building solutions that matter.
-Currently diving deep into computer science while exploring the fascinating world of cybersecurity.
-Always learning, always building.
+I'm passionate about technology, innovation, and empowering others through education.
+As a computer science educator, I bridge the gap between learning and teaching, diving deep into cybersecurity while helping others discover their potential in tech.
+Always learning, always sharing, always building.

 ```javascript
 const thiago = {